 On another line of thought: In safety, the "happy poster syndrome" is a common occurrence.
 Managers think that by placing a safety poster every thirty feet on a wall, they have a successful safety awareness program.
 Employees, for the most part, ignore the posters, and may not believe the message that management is trying to convey.
 The Fix: Get rid of the posters and meaningless slogans.
 Replace them with action, example, and word.
 Each supervisor and manager becomes a walking safety slogan.

-Relying solely on quotas in the "production" system results in management looking the other way, when unsafe work practices, and hazardous conditions exist.
-An attitude by management, under pressure to produce the numbers, results in higher rates of injury and illness.
+Relying solely on quotas in the "production" system results in management looking the other way, when unsafe work practices and hazardous conditions exist.
+A macho (it is part of the job) attitude by management, under pressure to produce the numbers, results in higher rates of injury and illness.
 Very little thought is given to the human tragedy involved with serious injuries or fatalities.
+Even less thought to the indirect and 'unknown and unknowable' losses to the company.
 Management must understand the danger of the pressure ever-increasing quotas place on supervisors and employees.
 Short cuts in work practices are inevitable, and along with them, injuries and illnesses.

 Remember, managers and employees should be held accountable only for what they can control.
-It's difficult to control statistical results because there is just not enough control over the results.
-However, as we learned earlier, management can control activities representing the leading indicators, so measure activities.
+It's difficult to control statistical results.
+However, as we learned earlier, they can control activities.

 According to Deming, the responsibility of supervisors must be changed from sheer numbers to quality.
-Remove barriers that rob people in management and in engineering of their right to pride of workmanship.
+Remove barriers that rob people of their right to pride of workmanship.
 Abolish the annual merit rating and adopt continual feedback processes.
 Deming offers some interesting ideas here, but they are crucial to success in safety as well as production.

 Continual learning is an important concept.
-It's important that employees be educated in personal and professional skills.
+Employees must be educated in personal and professional skills.
 Safety certainly applies here as well.
 Return on the investment made in education is well worth the money.

 Put everybody in the company to work to accomplish the transformation.
 The transformation is everybody's job.
 What a concept!
 Put everybody to work to accomplish the transformation.
 How can we do this when it comes to safety and health?

 Here's the hard part.
 Someone must have the vision: If not top management, who?
 How do you shift responsibility for safety from the safety director and/or safety committee to line management?
 If the effort does not have the blessing of the CEO (with action), the transformation may never be successful.
-The safety committee may serve as the catalyst to initially begin the planning for the transformation.
+The safety committee may initially begin the planning for the transformation.
 Expanding the size of the committee, then breaking it into "safety teams" specializing in various process functions in the company might be a way to go.
 However, educating up is crucial if top management balks at the need for the transformation.
 The safety committee must provide the education (usual data... sorted... objective... bottom line) to influence the perceptions that ultimately shape the transformation.
-Up hill all the way.
+Uphill all the way.